https-deeplearning-ai/machine-learning-engineering-for-production-public/course4/week1-ungraded-labs/C4_W1_Lab_1_Docker_Intro.md

 curl -V
 ```

-If the `curl` command is not recognized then you can install it on a Linux machine with this command:
+If the `curl` command is not recognized then you can install it on a Debian-based Linux (like Ubuntu) machine with this command:

 ```bash
 apt-get install curl
 ```

-If you are on other OS look up on google how to install it, it should be pretty straightforward.
+If you are on other OS like Mac, look up on google how to install it, it should be pretty straightforward.

 `curl` is just an HTTP client, if you prefer other or an app with a graphical interface instead of the command line you can use something like [postman](https://www.postman.com/).